csulva/Ragtime/README.md

 # Ragtime

-Ragtime is a social app created with Flask for users to post new "music" as a composition.
+[Ragtime](https://flask-webdev-cs.herokuapp.com/) is a social app created with Flask for users to post new "music" as a composition.
 Register an account and start sharing your compositions on the blog or follow other users to see their work!

+[Join the community](https://flask-webdev-cs.herokuapp.com/) by creating an account and sharing your compositions!

 ## Installation

 It is  recommended to install requirements in a virtual environment (venv).